CatalystCode/radial-menu/README.md

 Well done!
 Now you have successfully created a third arc inside your button :metal:!
 You will probably notice that the icons and labels on the inner arc may now be behind your more inner arc - obviously, you can configure those to your liking, too.

-### Adding custom input to Buttons
+### Creating Custom Buttons
-So you need to have a button that allows users to input custom values.
-Let's add this functionality by modifying three classes: `RadialMenuButton`, which is the control you use from your application, `PieSlice`, which is the class we instantiate using a given button, and `Pie`, which is the class we instantiate to create all the slices in a pie.
+Let's say you need to create custom buttons that are not yet available in the RadialMenu control for your application.
+You can follow the steps below and use the custom TextBox input button we have created as a guide.
+In order to add a new custom button, you will need to modify three classes: `RadialMenuButton`, which is the control you use from your application, `PieSlice`, which is the class we instantiate using a given button, and `Pie`, which is the class we instantiate to create all the slices in a pie.

-##### Add a custom input button type to the RadialMenuButton
+##### Add a New Button Type for Custom RadialMenuButton
 In `RadialMenuButton.xaml.cs`, find the `ButtonType` enum.
-By adding `Custom` as one of the `ButtonType` enum values, we are able to specify the button type of the `RadialMenuButton` control from our application to instantiate a custom input TextBox in `PieSlice`.
+By adding `MyType` as one of the `ButtonType` enum values, we are able to specify the button type of the `RadialMenuButton` control from our application to instantiate the necessary controls in `PieSlice`.

 ```c#
 public enum ButtonType